GitMirroring/gnuboot/site/git.md

 Once you have submitted your patch, the GNU Boot maintainers will be notified via the mailing list and will start reviewing it.

+All the patches that are added to GNU Boot require the agreement of two maintainers.
+The maintainer agreement is often indicated with text like that:

+	Acked-by: <maintainer name> <maintainer email>.

+in an (email) reply form the given maintainer.

 Maintainers
 -----------